Devil's Peak, Hong Kong

 Devil's Peak (魔鬼山 | 炮台山) is a peak in Sai Kung District, Hong Kong.
 The communities of Tiu Keng Leng, Lei Yue Mun and Yau Tong surround this peak.

+It was designated as a Grade II historic building in December 2009 and is currently located on unallocated government land under the jurisdiction of the Lands Department.
+This military installation is mainly composed of the fortress, Gough Fort and Pottinger Fort, which serve as the east coast design headquarters.
+Devil's Hill faces the narrow Lei Yue Mun Channel, where you can watch the ships coming from the east of Victoria Harbour.
+After the British leased the New Territories in 1898, they selected Devil's Hill to build military defense facilities and made it an important military stronghold.

 The area around the peak was garrisoned by the British Army in the 20th century and prior to that, by local pirates in the 19th century to control the passage of Lei Yue Mun, an important nautical passage that leads to Victoria Harbour.

 Geography

 Devil's Peak stands at 222 metres in height.
 To the east of the peak lies Junk Bay Chinese Permanent Cemetery and Yau Tong lies to its west.
 The hill extends its ridge south to water in Lei Yue Mun and north to another peak called Chiu Keng Wan Shan.

 Section 3 of The Wilson Trail runs through the foot of Devil's Peak and can be reached from Tiu Keng Leng or Yau Tong via cemetery roads.